 Q: How can I effectively handle rate limits and errors in my SERP API integration?

-A: Effectively handling rate limits involves implementing an intelligent queue or a token bucket algorithm to control the frequency of your requests, preventing your application from exceeding the provider’s threshold.
-For errors, a robust strategy includes using try...except blocks for network failures, implementing exponential backoff with up to 3 retries for transient issues, and consistently monitoring HTTP status codes to react appropriately.
-This approach can minimize request failures by over 90%.
+A: Effectively handling rate limits involves implementing an intelligent queue or a token bucket algorithm to control request frequency.
+For errors, use try...except blocks for network failures, exponential backoff for transient issues, and HTTP status monitoring so the application can react appropriately.
+Tune retry counts to the provider’s documented behavior and your workload.